 Take the Quiz

-The most frequent sex dysfunction involves problems of sexual desire.
-Rather than positively anticipating sex and feeling you deserve sexuality to nurture your relationship, you are caught in the cycle of anticipatory anxiety, frustration, embarrassment and avoidance.
-Inhibited sexual desire is the most common reason for couples who enter sex therapy(Sexual Awareness, Barry McCarthy).
+The most frequently reported sexual dysfunction in couples involves problems of sexual desire.
+Rather than positively anticipating sex and feeling you deserve sexuality to nurture your relationship, you are caught in the cycle of inhibition.
+Inhibited sexual desire is the most common reason for couples who enter sex therapy.

-It is important to note, that all that I have written here does not apply to everyone.
+It is important to note that this does not apply to everyone.
 Sometimes the issues are reversed.
 In my work with couples, I have come to appreciate the complexity of sexual desire in both men and women.
-The information I have provided may be applicable to most couples but there are also many exceptions.
+The information provided here may be applicable to most couples but there are also many exceptions.

 The bottom line is that developing a couple’s sexual intimacy requires not only daily intimate connection, but also open communication about sexual needs and preferences, experimentation and a sense of playfulness.
 Sex is not the most important component in your relationship, but it is integral and special.
 It serves as a shared pleasure and a means to build and reinforce intimacy.
 If sex is allowed to stagnate, it can devitalize your relationship.

 Desire for an intimate, secure relationship is a major force in the decision to marry.
 An intimate marriage facilitates sexual desire.
 In fact, a prime function of marital sexuality is to reinforce and deepen intimacy.
 The essence of intimacy is feeling emotionally close, connected and valued.
 Intimacy provides energizing special feelings

 How best can you express those feelings?
 There are many ways of expressing feelings that nurture intimacy of course, but here are some suggestions for expressing your feelings to your partner that can particularly nurture sexual feelings :